-20 Safety [NP][SP][DP]
+21 Safety [NP][SP][DP]

-- 20.1 RRS 40.1 (Personal Floatation Devices Basic Rule) applies at all times when afloat. - 20.2 When a member of the race committee or its designated official considers that a boat, its equipment or a competitor may not be adequate for the current or expected conditions, or for any other reason associated with safety, he or she may stop the boat launching, or require it to return ashore, or go to a designated location. - 20.3 Boats and competitors shall comply with all reasonable support vessel crew instructions. - 20.4 A boat that retires from racing shall notify a support vessel before leaving the race area, or if that is not possible, shall notify the race office as soon as possible after returning ashore. - 20.5 The launching trolley of each boat shall have a tag attached to the handle clearly identifying the championship number of the boat. - 20.6 A fixed loop shall be formed in the longer end of the bow line of each boat to facilitate towing.
+- 21.1 RRS 40.1 (Personal Floatation Devices Basic Rule) applies at all times when afloat. - 21.2 When a member of the race committee or its designated official considers that a boat, its equipment or a competitor may not be adequate for the current or expected conditions, or for any other reason associated with safety, he or she may stop the boat launching, or require it to return ashore, or go to a designated location. - 21.3 Boats and competitors shall comply with all reasonable support vessel crew instructions. - 21.4 A boat that retires from racing shall notify a support vessel before leaving the race area, or if that is not possible, shall notify the race office as soon as possible after returning ashore. - 21.5 The launching trolley of each boat shall have a tag attached to the handle clearly identifying the championship number of the boat. - 21.6 A fixed loop shall be formed in the longer end of the bow line of each boat to facilitate towing.
 As required by class rule C.5.4.7.c), the longer length of the bow line shall be stowed in a manner that permits its immediate use for towing using a small piece of elastic cord around the mast.
 It shall not be stowed by passing it around the mast.
 The penalty for breaking this instruction or class rule C.5.4.7.c) is 10% (rounded up) of the number of boats in her last race of the day added to her score without a hearing.

-21 Tallying [NP][SP]
+22 Tallying [NP][SP]

-- 21.1 Each competitor shall, in person, collect their tally band from the tally board before launching, and return their tally band to the tally board on returning ashore. - 21.2 Each competitor shall wear their tally band on a wrist, outside all clothing, at all times when afloat, except briefly whilst changing or adjusting clothing or personal equipment.
-[DP] - 21.3 The time for a boat to tally out ends when the boat is launched.
-The penalty for failing to tally out is 10% (rounded up) of the number of boats in her first race after the incident, added to her race score without a hearing. - 21.4 A boat that fails to tally out must request and receive permission to remain afloat from a safety official before starting any race.
+- 22.1 Each competitor shall, in person, collect their tally band from the tally board before launching, and return their tally band to the tally board on returning ashore. - 22.2 Each competitor shall wear their tally band on a wrist, outside all clothing, at all times when afloat, except briefly whilst changing or adjusting clothing or personal equipment.
+[DP]

+- 22.3 The time for a boat to tally out ends when the boat is launched.
+The penalty for failing to tally out is 10% (rounded up) of the number of boats in her first race after the incident, added to her race score without a hearing. - 22.4 A boat that fails to tally out must request and receive permission to remain afloat from a safety official before starting any race.
 A boat in this situation that starts a race before receiving such permission will be scored DNC for that race without a hearing.
-This changes RRS 35 and A4. - 21.5 The time for a boat to tally in finishes ten minutes after the last boat in her class is ashore.
-The penalty for failing to tally in is 10% (rounded up) of the number of boats in her last race before the incident, added to her race score without a hearing. - 21.6 If a competitor fails to tally in or out three times at the event, on the third time the penalty will be DSQ from the race concerned without a hearing. - 21.7 An announcement will be made when boats may tally out.
+This changes RRS 35 and A4. - 22.5 The time for a boat to tally in finishes ten minutes after the last boat in her class is ashore.
+The penalty for failing to tally in is 10% (rounded up) of the number of boats in her last race before the incident, added to her race score without a hearing. - 22.6 If a competitor fails to tally in or out three times at the event, on the third time the penalty will be DSQ from the race concerned without a hearing. - 22.7 An announcement will be made when boats may tally out.
+Boats shall not be moved from their place in the dinghy park prior to this announcement being made.

-22 Equipment Restrictions [DP]
+23 Equipment Restrictions [DP]